Get-Gud-Dev/retro-render/docs/README.md

 * Retro-Render manipulates the DOM direct so you need to be packing this module up alongside the rest of your engine and sending it off to the client.

+### Installing CSS

+The pub folder of the module contains a simple starter pack that can be used.
+Additionally a guide to the different DOM tags that are used by the renderer and the CSS that they use is available on the [tags help page](tags.md).

 ### Initializing and Drawing a Screen
+The screen is the current, dirty way of manipulating pixels.
+You can read all about it on the [screen help page](screen.md)

 Create a new Renderer like so: